NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/RecBuffer.md

     // if input slotNum is not in the permitted range return E_OUTOFBOUND.

-    /* using offset range copy contents of the memory pointed by rec to slotNumth record. */
+    /* offset bufferPtr to point to the beginning of the record at required slot. (hint: the block contains the header, the slotmap, and then all the records.)
+       copy the record from `rec` using memcpy
+       (hint: a record will be of size ATTR_SIZE * numAttrs) */

     // update dirty bit using setDirtyBit()